-3. Methods to develop employees' entrepreneurship and transversal skills at work
+3. Methods to develop employees' entrepreneurship and transversal skills at work mentortec AEP institute of Entrepreneurship Development

 As with the strategies, no one method fits all the enterprises and brings the desired results.
 To reach the goals companies usually use the combination of several different methods based on their abilities to invest, finances and time.